laher/fuzzymenu.vim/README.md

 ## Defining entries

-Adding an entry looks like one of these 3 examples:
+Adding an entry to your vimrc, looks like one of these 3 examples:

 ```vim
 call fuzzymenu#Add('FZF: Key mappings', {'exec': 'Maps', 'after': 'call fuzzymenu#InsertMode()', 'help': 'vim key mappings'})